What does endometriosis feel like?

 I never realized how much hormones control and affect just about everything inside of us —even how we act and choose to behave on the outside.
 I mean, I didn’t willingly want to start hysterically crying at the check-out line in Bloomingdales a few weeks ago.
 But that’s the thing about endometriosis symptoms.
 Mood swings.
 They’re real too, people.
 I find myself getting really angry over nothing.
 Like blood boiling, hand in fist pissed.

 The thing is, as we age, most of us will experience some type of hormonal deficiency —specifically, a drop in progesterone levels.
-Progesterone is a sex hormone mainly produced in the ovaries following ovulation each month.
+Progesterone is a sex hormone mainly produced in the ovaries following monthly ovulation.
 It helps to regulate your cycle and gets your uterus ready for pregnancy.
-It also complements some effects of estrogen, another female hormone, and it works with testosterone, the precursor for adrenal hormones.
+It also complements some effects of estrogen, another female hormone, and works with testosterone, the precursor for adrenal hormones.
 But it also acts as a mood stabilizer.

 So if you have low levels of progesterone, like me, you can expect:

-Because when you don’t have enough progesterone, estrogen becomes the dominant hormone, which may cause symptoms like the ones above as well as depression, anxiety, and you guessed it —mood swings.
-I was living with all of these damn signs, and yet, I was deemed okay?
+Because when you don’t have enough progesterone, estrogen becomes the dominant hormone, which may cause symptoms like the ones above, as well as depression, anxiety, and, you guessed it —mood swings.
+I was living with all of these damn signs, yet I was deemed okay?
 No. I wasn’t.
 I should also add that progesterone is vital during the childbearing years.
-If you don’t have enough, you may have trouble getting or staying pregnant.
+You may have trouble getting or staying pregnant if you don't have enough.

 In medical terms, after one of your ovaries releases an egg, your progesterone levels are supposed to rise.
 If yours doesn’t, your uterus won’t be thick enough to receive the fertilized egg.
 If it’s not thick enough, the egg won’t implant properly.
 As a result, you won’t be able to get pregnant.
 Now personally, as a woman, this is really fucking sad.
 But it’s not a deal-breaker.
 I say that because far too many of us are given the impression that endometriosis invariably means infertility, which is not always the case.